PaulDance/cargo-liner/README.md

  * `tag` (optional): string specifying the tag to use when installing from Git.
  * `rev` (optional): string specifying the commit to use when installing from Git.
+ * `path` (optional): string specifying the filesystem path to local crate to install from.
  * `extra-arguments` (optional): list of strings given as additional arguments to `cargo install` for the associated package and located between the last one given by Cargo Liner and the following `--` seperating options from